Endogenizing the Cost Parameter in Cournot Oligopoly: The Model

 Denoting by $s:=\(s_1, s_2\)$ a strategy profile, the payoff $u^i\(s \mid {w}\)$ of retailer $R_i, i=1,2$ will be given by

-Whenever confusion may not arise we will write $u^i(s)$ instead of $u^i(s\mid w)$.
+Whenever confusion may not arise, we will write $u^i(s)$ instead of $u^i(s\mid w)$.
 A strategy for the supplier is the price $w$ he charges to the retailers or equivalently his profit margin $r$.
-From \eqref{3} we see that $w$ may not exceed $a_H$, otherwise the retailers will not order for sure.
-Additionally, it may not be lower than $c$, since in that case his payoff will become negative.
+From \eqref{3}, we see that $w$ may not exceed $a_H$, because otherwise the retailers will not order.
+Additionally, it may not be lower than $c$, since in that case, his payoff will become negative.
 Hence, in terms of his profit margin $r$, the strategy set $R$ of the supplier satisfies

-Consequently, a reasonable assumption is that $c<\alpha_H$, otherwise the problem becomes trivial from the supplier's perspective.
+Consequently, a reasonable assumption is that $c<\alpha_H$, because otherwise, the problem becomes trivial from the supplier's perspective.
 For a given value of $\alpha$, the supplier's payoff function, stated in terms of $r$ rather than $w=r+c$, is given by

-On the other hand, for the retailers it is not necessary to know the exact values of $c$ and $r$ and hence, from their point of view (2nd stage game), we keep the notation $w=r+c$.
-If the supplier doesn't know $\alpha$ (incomplete information case), then his payoff function will be
+On the other hand, it is not necessary for the retailers to know the exact values of $c$ and $r$, and hence, from their point of view (second-stage game), we keep the notation $w=r+c$.
+If the supplier does not know $\alpha$ (incomplete information case), then his payoff function will be